 As a dog owner you have a responsibility to ensure that your pet does not cause a nuisance to others.
 This means that you must comply with certain laws, most of which are straight forward and are there to ensure that people and dogs can live happily and safely in the community.

-We carry out a range of educational activities to promote responsible dog ownership, including 'Bark in the Park' and other community events, aimed at potential and current dog owners.
+We carry out a range of educational activities to promote responsible dog ownership at a variety of community and police led events.

 How do I report issues of cruelty towards dogs?